Generalized Graph Signal Sampling by Difference-of-Convex Optimization: Preliminaries

+\item Aggregation sampling operator: In contrast, an aggregation sampling operator is not restricted by a combinatorial binary selection matrix.
+It is defined as a general matrix $\sampMT \in \realMN$, where each sampled value $c_{i}$ is obtained by a linear combination of the signal values across multiple vertices:

+\end{itemize} \end{dfn} The sampled signal $\gsampsig$ is filtered with a correction operator $\corM \in \realMM$ to reduce any errors or distortions introduced during the sampling and recovering process.
+Following this, it is further filtered by a reconstruction operator\footnote{ We suppose $\recM^\top \recM$ is invertible under the predefined case for simplicity. } $\recM \in \realNM$ to map the sampled and corrected signal back onto the original graph.
+Hence, the recovered signal $\grecsig$ is represented as follows:

-Thus, the reconstruction problem boils down to the problem of finding the optimal $H(\mathbf{Q})$ (and $\mathbf{W}$ if not predefined) under the assumed prior.
-This framework encompasses a variety of sampling-and-reconstruction scenarios, including the bandlimited case (see \cite{Tanaka2020Sampling} for details).
+The recovery problem entails finding the optimal $\corM$ (and $\recM$ if it is unconstrained) based on assumed priors of the set $\gset$ where $\gsig$ belongs to.
+This framework encompasses various situations involving sampling and recovering, including scenarios where the graph signal is bandlimited (refer to~\cite{tanaka2020sampling} for more details).